Frequently Asked Questions (FAQ)

 You will receive a Master of Science in Gerontology through Kansas State University.
 If you are enrolled in the certificate program, you will receive a Graduate Certificate in Gerontology.
 Students enrolled through our partner universities will receive a degree which may have a different title.

 Will I be required to take the GRE for admission into the program?

 Kansas State University does not require GRE scores for admission to the online gerontology program.
 The GRE may be required at the other participating schools.
 Please contact the particular school you are interested in for more information.
 For additional Graduate School information, please visit www.k-state.edu/grad/.

 What is the procedure for admission into the program?

 - Application to the K-State Graduate School completed online

 - One copy of transcripts from each college the student has attended

-- Three letters of recommendation AND completed (all submitted via College Net online)
+- Three reference letters AND completed recommendation forms (all submitted via College Net online)

 - Statement of objectives

 Once all application materials are submitted, the academic committee will review applications and make a recommendation on acceptance.